yiisoft/view/README.md

 }
 ```

-... and then register CSS in widget:
+... and then register CSS in a widget:

 ```php
 final class LastPosts extends Widget